Write Clean, Modular, DRY Code#

 • they make up stuff

-• etc. however with correct prompts, and if you build your eye for identifying problems, and combined with tools that will help you with your code, as you write it, they can be effective tools in your workflow dev process.
+However, with correct prompts, an eye out for problems, and tools that will help you with your code as you write it, they can be effective tools in your dev process.

-In the next lessons, you will learn more about making tools and approaches to making your code more Pythonic
+In the next lessons, you will learn more about tools and approaches to making your code more Pythonic.

 • Google Gemini